AscendingPassage.com HOME PAGE.

 A vast silence reigns, a silence that has subsisted for centuries, on

-this same spot, where formerly for three or four thousand years rose
+this same spot, where formerly for a thousand years rose

 such an uproar of living men.
 To think of the clamorous multitudes who